open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 mwCloudEventClient.AddCodec("io.open-cluster-management.works.v1alpha1.manifest", manifestCodec)
 ```

-By default, we provide a work client builder for devlopers, devlopers can enable the cloud event based on the MQTT
+By default, we provide a work client builder for developers, developers can enable the cloud event based on the MQTT
 for `ManifestWork` with MQTT options, the builder returns a work client holder, we can get the work client set from this
 holder, e.g.